lescuer97/NordVPN-for-linux-ubuntu-/README.md

 # NordVPN-for-linux-ubuntu-

+## Introduction

-Repository of scripts to install and run NordVPN with one script
+Repository to install NordVPN with one script, and scripts to connect to different servers.

+### Confifuration of servers
+* Technology: OpenVPN
+* Protocol: TCP
+* Cybersec: ON
+* Obfuscation: ENABLED

-Run this command:
+#### Run this command:

-1- wget "https://raw.githubusercontent.com/lescuer97/NordVPN-for-linux-ubuntu-/master/install.sh" && chmod +x install.sh && ./install.sh
+$ wget "https://raw.githubusercontent.com/lescuer97/NordVPN-for-linux-ubuntu-/master/install.sh" && chmod +x install.sh && ./install.sh

-The script will download and install NordVPN and the special scripts for running diferent servers with this specifications:
+The script will download and install NordVPN and the scripts for conections.

-Cybersec: on

-Protocol: tcp

-offuscated:on
+## NOTES:

+if the OS does not have GIT installed it will install it and run git clone to download the repository.